Special Delivery: Programming with Mailbox Types (Extended Version): Algorithmic Typing

 \paragraph*{Unrestrictedness and subtyping.} The algorithmic unrestrictedness operation $\unrseq{\ptya}{\constrs}$ states that $\ptya$ is unrestricted subject to constraints $\constrs$, and the definition reflects the fact that a type is unrestricted in the declarative system if it is a base type or a subtype of $\usablety{\mbsendone}$.
 Algorithmic subtyping is similar: a base type is a subtype of itself, and we check that two mailbox types with the same capability are subtypes of each other by generating a contravariant constraint for a send type, and a covariant constraint for a receive type.

-\paragraph*{Algorithmic type join.} Declarative mailbox typing relies on the subtyping rule to manipulate types into a form where they can be combined with the type combination operators, \eg, $\mbcombtwo{\tysend{\pata}}{\tyrecvp{\pata \patconcat \patb}} = \tyrecv{\patb}$.
+\paragraph*{Algorithmic sequential merge.} Declarative mailbox typing relies on the subtyping rule to manipulate types into a form where they can be combined with the type combination operators, \eg, $\mbcombtwo{\tysend{\pata}}{\tyrecvp{\pata \patconcat \patb}} = \tyrecv{\patb}$.
 The algorithmic type system cannot apply the same technique as it does not know, \emph{a priori}, the form of each pattern.
-Instead, the algorithmic \emph{type join} operation allows the combination of two mailbox types irrespective of their syntactic form.
+Instead, the \emph{algorithmic sequential merge} operation allows the combination of two mailbox types irrespective of their syntactic form.
 Combining two send types is the same as in the declarative system, but combining a send type with a receive type (and vice versa) is more interesting: say we wish to combine $\tysend{\ppata}$ and $\tyrecv{\ppatb}$.
-In this case, we generate a fresh pattern variable $\patvara$; the result is $\tyrecv{\patvara}$ along with the constraint that $\subpatconstr{(\ppata \patconcat \patvara)}{\ppatb}$: namely, that the send pattern concatenated with the fresh pattern variable is included in the pattern $\ppatb$.
+In this case, we generate a fresh pattern variable $\patvara$; the result is $\tyrecv{\patvara}$ along with the constraint that $\subpatconstr{(\ppata \patconcat \patvara)}{\ppatb}$: namely, that the send pattern composed with the fresh pattern variable is included in the pattern $\ppatb$.